chardbres/first-heroku-app/README.md

 # Rails Deployment with Heroku

 You've learned a lot about how to build a Rails application over the last few weeks.
-Now let's 'go public' and share our apps with the world!
+Now let's "go public" and share our apps with the world!

 ## Prerequisites